While Beats by Dre are good bass headphones, if you keep reading, you will find out many that are much better.

 With regular iPod or tablet output you can listen to them loudly, but really come alive when connected to a good amplifier.
-Equalizer is almost a must-have if you are more demanding and have a specific taste of how your music should be played.
+The equalizer is almost a must-have if you are more demanding and have a specific taste of how your music should be played.

-Without an amplifier these headphones won’t produce the level of bass they’re capable off.
+Without an amplifier, these headphones won’t produce the level of bass they’re capable of.
 Keep that in mind.

 Other ranges are overpowered by the monster lows so they don’t come alive, but this is what basshead headphones are all about anyways.